inngest/inngest/pages/blog/_posts/openai-durable-functions-with-inngest.md

 ### Discord bot integration

-In addition to being available on the website, the bot is available for work on our [Discord server](https://example.com), where it dutifully awaits the opportunity to create more functions.
+In addition to being available on the website, the bot is available for work on our [Discord server](https://www.inngest.com/discord), where it dutifully awaits the opportunity to create more functions.

 You can ask it to create a function by simply tagging it in a message, like so:

 > ***@inngestabot Send a welcome email to a new user.***
 >

-Throughout releasing features such as serverless slash commands for Discord bots, much of their functionality still relies on long-lived, serverful connections, for example to listen to incoming messages as we want to here.
+Slash commands for Discord bots still relies on long-lived, serverful connections, for example to listen to incoming messages as requried here.
+To handle this event in a serverless Inngest function required a workaround.

 For this, we placed a tiny piece of Deno code on [Fly.io](http://Fly.io) using [Discordeno](https://deno.land/x/discordeno) that boots up a bot and emits an Inngest event whenever a request to create a function is received.